Fungibility: Cryptocurrencies

-Cryptocurrencies are usually considered to be fungible assets, where one coin is equivalent to another.
-However, after a major breach in Japanese exchange Coincheck, token developers for cryptocurrency NEM added a special flag to hacked coins to indicate they are not to be traded or used.
+Cryptocurrencies are usually considered to be fungible, where one coin is equivalent to another.
+Their fungibility operates similarly to that of registered and dematerialised securities.

+As with other fungible things, there can be exceptions.
+After a major breach in Japanese exchange Coincheck, token developers for cryptocurrency NEM added a special flag to hacked coins to indicate they are not to be traded or used, meaning that that hacked coins were no longer fungible with other coins.

-Non-fungible tokens are similar to units of blockchain currency, except that they are connected to unique digital files, so that individual tokens can be considered to have a meaningful distinction from others.
+Non-fungible tokens (NFTs) are similar to units of blockchain currency, except that they are connected to unique digital files, so that individual tokens can be considered to have a meaningful distinction from others.
+This distinguishability allows NFTs to have unique use cases, such as their use as blockchain gaming assets, digital collectibles, to indicating ownership of fine art or real assets, used to facilitate decentralized finance loans, and to earn reward tokens.